Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance6.md

 #### Usage

-compiledClipInstance.colorAlphaAmount
+CompiledClipInstance.colorAlphaAmount

 #### Description

-Property; `integer`; an integer that reduces or increases the tint and alpha values by a constant amount.
+Property; `integer`; An integer that reduces or increases the tint and alpha values by a constant amount.
 This value is added to the current value.
 This setting is most useful if used in conjunction with colorAlphaPercent.
 Valid values are -255 to 255.

-This setting is the same as selecting Color > Advanced in the Instance Property Inspector and adjusting the controls on the right of the dialog.
+This setting is the same as selecting `Color > Advanced` in the Instance Property Inspector and adjusting the controls on the right of the dialog.

 #### Example